vizzuhq/ipyvizzu/docs/docs/environments/jupyter/mercury.md

-# Mercury (mljar)
+# Mercury/mljar

-You can use ipyvizzu in Mercury with the following restrictions:
+You can use ipyvizzu in Mercury/mljar with the following restrictions:

 - [x] Change the url of Vizzu (`vizzu`)
 - [x] Change the width of the chart (`width`)